-Hi Henriette. what do you do and what brought you to Asia?
+Hi Henriette, what do you do and what brought you to Asia?

 I am the Principal Investigator of the ‘Design for Autonomous Mobility’ team at TUMCREATE, a research platform aiming at improving Singapore’s public transportation through the deployment of electric and autonomous vehicles.
 The program is funded by Singapore’s National Research Foundation as part of the Campus for Research Excellence And Technological Enterprise (CREATE).